 Applied behavior analysis

-- Positive behavior and support: This aims to identify the reason for a child’s particular problematic behavior and looks for ways to make a more appropriate behavior appealing to the child.
+- Positive behavior and support: This aims to identify the reason for a child’s particular challenging behavior and looks for ways to make a more appropriate behavior appealing to the child.

 - Pivotal response training: This aims to increase a child’s motivation to learn or communicate.

-- Early intensive behavioral intervention: This aims to help very young autistic children develop positive behaviors and prevent them from developing negative ones.
+- Early intensive behavioral intervention: This aims to help very young autistic children develop adaptive behaviors.

-- Discrete trial teaching: This aims to teach desired behaviors in a controlled, step-by-step manner using positive feedback for encouragement.
+- Discrete trial teaching: This aims to teach certain skills and behaviors in a controlled, step-by-step manner using positive feedback for encouragement.

 Autistic people can have trouble communicating, and some cannot communicate verbally.
 Assistive technology can help a person interact with others.

-One example is a communication board, a board with pictures or words on it that an autistic person can point to.
-Electronic devices, such as tablets, can have software installed that is designed to help autistic people express themselves.
+One example is a communication board with pictures or words on it that an autistic person can point to.
+Certain software on electronic devices, such as tablets, can help autistic people express themselves.

 This can help an autistic person live as independently as possible.
 It may provide guidance about how to: